0xC0000054/sc4-more-building-styles/README.md

 ## Installation

 1. Close SimCity 4.
-2. Copy `SC4MoreBuildingStyles.dll` into the Plugins folder in the SimCity 4 installation directory.
+2. Copy `SC4MoreBuildingStyles.dll` and `SC4MoreBuildingStyles.ini` into the Plugins folder in the SimCity 4 installation directory.
 3. Start SimCity 4.

 ## Troubleshooting